 Client: QIC / Seventh Wave

-Completed in 2015, this high profile retail project is the product of intense collaboration between London based emergent designers and Melbourne based executive team.
+With full completion in 2016, this high profile retail project is the product of intense collaboration between London based emergent designers and Melbourne based executive team.
 The visionary development is comprised of a new extension to the 1960’s shopping centre, a new Town Square and public realm areas, redesigned community library and innovative facade facelift to car park structures.
 Eastland establishes a vibrant night time destination for leisure and retail - a new urban centre.
 Architectural lighting is utilised to enhance each of the character areas while also merging the different zones in a seamless manner.

 Client: London Design Festival, Mini

 Team: Asif Khan Architects, Conservatory Archives, Aldworth James & Bond, iGuzzini